ryopeko/ruboty-weather/README.md

 # Ruboty::Weather
-An ruboty handler to weather from livedoor API
+A ruboty handler to weather from livedoor API

 ## ENV
 ```